percona/pbm-docs/docs/install/docker.md

 Where:

 * `container-name` is the name you want to assign to your container.
-* `PBM_MONGODB-URI` is a [MongoDB Connection URI](https://docs.mongodb.com/manual/reference/connection-string/) string used to connect to MongoDB nodes.
+* `PBM_MONGODB-URI` is a [MongoDB Connection URI :octicons-link-external-16:](https://docs.mongodb.com/manual/reference/connection-string/) string used to connect to MongoDB nodes.
 See the [Initial setup](initial-setup.md) how to create the PBM user.
 * `tag-multi` is the tag specifying the version you need.
 For example, `{{release}}-multi`.
 The `multi` part of the tag serves to identify the architecture (x86_64 or ARM64) and pull the respective image.
 See the [full list of tags](https://hub.docker.com/r/perconalab/percona-backup-mongodb/tags).

 Note that every MongoDB node (including replica set secondary members and config server replica set nodes) requires a separate instance of Percona Backup for MongoDB.
 Thus, a typical, 3-node MongoDB replica set requires three instances of Percona Backup for MongoDB.